Sync and track issues and pull requests.

 Now the repository from GitHub is linked to your project in Forecast.

-From thereafter, you're able to attach pull requests and issues to cards.
+Now you are able to link pull requests and issues from GitHub to tasks in Forecast.

-Likewise, a link from the GitHub issue or pull request to the Forecast card will also be present in GitHub.
+Likewise, a link to the Forecast task will also be present in GitHub.